This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

-These paleo lemon blueberry muffins don’t have any added sugar or highly processed ingredients.
+These muffins are made with almond meal and coconut flour, sweetened with a touch of maple syrup, and bursting with fresh lemon zest and juicy blueberries.
 They are also gluten free and grain free.
 I used almond meal (which is ground almonds) and coconut flour, and a little bit of maple syrup to sweeten them.
 I also added some lemon juice and lemon zest.
 They provide a great burst of tart flavor which is perfectly balanced with the sweetness of the maple syrup and the juicy blueberries.
 And when I took them out of the oven, they smelled like cake.
 So good!

 I loved how easy it was to make them.
 I made these last night, it literally took me 5 minutes to combine all ingredients and then in 25 minutes breakfast was ready.